TolikPylypchuk/SharpHook/SharpHook/README.md

 ### Global Hooks

-SharpHook provides the `IGlobalHook` interface along with two default implementations which you can use to control the hook and subscribe to its events.
+SharpHook provides the `IGlobalHook` interface along with three default implementations which you can use to control the hook and subscribe to its events.
 Here's a basic usage example:

 ```c#